passcod/blook/monthly-update/2018/apr-10.md

 As part of my initial research, I found that PHP has a fairly well-delimited process for proposing changes, and it all starts with a posting on the mailing list to gauge interest.
 I couldn't do that!
-It would ruin the surprise.
+It wouldn't be an April Fools if I had to disclose it prior to April.
+Also, I didn't think it would be nice to annoy the PHP developers with this.
+People on Twitter (or Slack, or wherever you came from) at least are _already_ wasting their time.

 So I skipped that step, and wrote up a PHP RFC as seriously as I could.
 I included motivations, discussions of why existing features weren't enough, use